-4017.
-A few developing countries oppose the six-month (or 183 days) thresholds in subparagraphs (a) and (b) of paragraph 3 altogether.
+- 10. A few developing countries oppose the six-month (or 183 days) thresholds in subparagraphs (a) and (b) of paragraph 3 altogether.
 They have two main reasons: first, they maintain that construction, assembly and similar activities could, as a result of modern technology, be of very short duration and still result in a substantial profit for the enterprise; second, and more fundamentally, they simply believe that the period during which foreign personnel remain in the source country is irrelevant to their right to tax the income (as it is in the case of artistes and sportspersons under Article 17).
 Other developing countries oppose a time limit because it could be used by foreign enterprises to set up artificial arrangements to avoid taxation in their territory.
-However, the purpose of bilateral treaties is to promote international trade, investment, and development, and the reason for the time limit (indeed for the permanent establishment threshold more generally) is to encourage businesses to undertake preparatory or ancillary operations in another State that will facilitate a more permanent and substantial commitment later on, without becoming immediately subject to tax in that State.

-1118.
-In this respecteonnection, the 2017 OECD Model Commentary observes, the Committee considers that the following part of the Commentary on Article 5 of the 2017 OECD Model Convention is applicable to Article 5 of this Model, with changes in parentheses to take account of the different time periods in the two Models (the modifications that appear in square brackets, which are not part of the Commentary on the OECD Model Convention, have been inserted in order to provide additional explanations or to reflect the differences between the provisions of the OECD Model Convention and those of this Model):
+However, the purpose of bilateral treaties is to promote international trade, investment, and development, and the reason for the time limit (indeed for the permanent establishment threshold more generally) is to encourage businesses to undertake preparatory or ancillary operations in another State that will facilitate a more permanent and substantial commitment later on, without becoming immediately subject to tax in that State. - 11.
+In this connection, the 2017 OECD Model Commentary observes, with changes in parentheses to take account of the different time periods in the two Models: - 51.
+The [six] month test applies to each individual site or project.
+In determining how long the site or project has existed, no account should be taken of the time previously spent by the contractor concerned on other sites or projects which are totally unconnected with it.
+A building site should be regarded as a single unit, even if it is based on several contracts, provided that it forms a coherent whole commercially and geographically.
+Subject to this proviso, a building site forms a single unit even if the orders have been placed by several persons (e.g. for a row of houses). - 52.
+The [six] month threshold has given rise to abuses; it has sometimes been found that enterprises (mainly contractors or subcontractors working on the continental shelf or engaged in activities connected with the exploration and exploitation of the continental shelf) divided their contracts up into several parts, each covering a period less than [six] months and attributed to a different company, which was, however, owned by the same group.
+Apart from the fact that such abuses may, depending on the circumstances, fall under the application of legislative or judicial antiavoidance rules, these abuses could also be addressed through the application of the anti-abuse rule of paragraph 9 of Article 29, as shown by example J [and example N] in paragraph [182] of the Commentary on Article 29.
+Some States may nevertheless wish to deal expressly with such abuses.
+Moreover, States that do not include paragraph 9 of Article 29 in their treaties should include an additional provision to address contract splitting.
+Such a provision could, for example, be drafted along the following lines: